Spit and bite guards

 How many forces use spit and bite guards?

-As of April 2018, a total of 31 of the 43 forces we represent as well as British Transport Police and Police Scotland have approved the use of spit and bite guards.
-A number of forces have made the guards available to frontline officers in the last year, including Thames Valley, Hampshire and Leicestershire.
+As of February 2019, a total of 40 of the 43 forces we represent, plus the British Transport Police and Police Scotland, have approved the use of spit and bite guards.
+A number of forces have made the guards available to frontline officers in the last year, including Devon & Cornwall, Gloucestershire, City of London and the Met.

 The Centre for Public Safety lay out the case for protecting police officers against infectious diseases and highlight that spit guards are a protective and preventative measure that is overdue.
 The National AIDS Trust provides guidance for police forces on HIV as well as general information on HIV and AIDS.